SteveKola/mlh-localhost-github/ck5xqmnjp004889s1l710ob3k.md

 ### WINNERS ANNOUNCED

 I couldn't believe it when AgroAI was announced among the best 12 projects.
 With how horrible our first pitch session was, I never thought we could rank among the 12 projects at NaijaHacks '19.
-The only reasonable explanation is that we must have ranked really high on the rest of the our judges' sheets.
+The only reasonable explanation is that we must have ranked crazily high on other judges' sheets.

 I mean, I walked around and saw lots of wonderful projects, yet we still manage to scrape through as the one of the top 12 projects.